Official Rules

 It is the player’s responsibility to make sure they have an email address on file with the IFPA, or they run the risk of not being contacted for participation in the IFPA EPC.
 Please fill out an IFPA profile to ensure we have a way to contact you.
 If you see a green check within your profile information on your IFPA profile page, it means we do have a registered email address on file for you.
 Only registered players are eligible to participate.

 One IFPA EPC spot will be made available to each country organizing an IFPA Country Championship Series.
 These spots will go to the highest finisher at that IFPA Country Championship who did not already qualify for the IFPA EPC through the regular qualifying process.
 Each Country will move down the list of their IFPA Country Championship results as needed to fill the spot should players decline.
-Currently the IFPA Country Championship Series list includes: Austria, Finland, France, Germany, Hungary, Italy, Netherlands, Norway, Spain, Sweden, Switzerland and the United Kingdom (12 countries).
+Currently the IFPA Country Championship Series list includes: Austria, Finland, France, Germany, Hungary, Ireland, Italy, Netherlands, Norway, Slovenia, Spain, Sweden, Switzerland and the United Kingdom (14 countries).

 2. Fees